Cycling travel insurance. Let’s be honest – it’s not the most exciting of things to organise before your trip, but it is important…

 Also be clear in your mind about the sort of cycling you’re planning on doing, to ensure your policy covers you.
-For example, if you’re planning on entering cycling competitions, races or triathlons, and want to be insured for them, you'll want to make sure that you have the right level of cover, and for example can claim back race entry fees if you’re unable to participate for any reason (but bear in mind what we said above about how many you’ll be doing each year).
+For example, if you’re planning on entering cycling competitions, races or triathlons, and want to be insured for them, you’ll want to make sure that you have the right level of cover, and can for example, claim back race entry fees if you’re unable to participate for any reason (but bear in mind what we said above about how many you’ll be doing each year).

 2. Cycle trip insurance cover AND general bike insurance?